yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 2.11.2 =
+* The auto-updater of the Maxmind City Lite source now updates more often (every 1-2weeks) in order to get more accurate data.

 = 2.11.1 =
 * FIX: When activating the plugin on Wordpress MultiSite, an error was thrown before
 * NEW: Add body class "geoip-country-is-in-european-union" if the detected country is inside of the European Union